 2018 marks Frankenstein’s 200th anniversary, and at the dawn of the Fourth Industrial Revolution, the myth of creature turning on creator seems more relevant than ever before.
-Having escaped the laboratories of many tech companies, Artificial Intelligence (AI) is poised to change our society for good.
+Having escaped the laboratories of many tech companies, artificial intelligence (AI) is poised to change our society for good.
 While human-level AI is not yet looming around the corner, we constantly carry some form of AI in our pockets today.
-The irony is that Siri, Alexa, and Cortana, while comparable to Frankenstein in so many ways, aren’t perceived to be frightening characters.
-Rather, these AI enhanced assistants have become an ordinary, if not integral part of our lives and workplaces.
+The irony is that Siri, Alexa, and Cortana, while comparable to Frankenstein in so many ways, aren’t perceived as frightening characters.
+Rather, these AI-enhanced assistants have become an ordinary, if not integral, part of our lives and workplaces.

-Artificial Intelligence is an area of computer science that‘s concerned with building systems that demonstrate intelligent behaviour.
-Most people find it difficult to agree on a precise definition of intelligence, so people’s view of what AI means also tends to diverge.
-For most people, when they hear the term Artificial Intelligence, or AI, they think of a General AI, or human-level AI, that can mimic all aspects of human intelligence.
+Artificial intelligence is an area of computer science concerned with building systems that demonstrate intelligent behavior.
+Most people find it difficult to agree on a precise definition of intelligence, so people’s views of what AI means also tend to diverge.
+For most people, when they hear the term artificial intelligence, or AI, they think of a General AI, or human-level AI, that can mimic all aspects of human intelligence.
 The simple truth, however, is that today, AI is far away from this.
-Instead, AI vendors have succeeded in building niche, or so-called Narrow AI systems that know how to do reasonably specific things very well (for instance, play chess, translate between languages, understand natural language, or drive autonomous vehicles).
+Instead, AI vendors have succeeded in building niche, or so-called Narrow AI, systems that know how to do reasonably specific things very well (for instance, play chess, translate between languages, understand natural language, or drive autonomous vehicles).
 It is these Narrow AI systems that are now making their way into our industry at a rapid pace as part of the Fourth Industrial Revolution.

-Operations Research (OR), also referred to as ‘the science of better’, uses analytical methods (mathematical optimization, heuristic methods, and so forth) to analyze and consider vast amounts of data to optimize the planning and real-time control of processes.
-Depend-ing on your view, OR is either a means to an AI outcome, or, OR and AI are comp-limentary disciplines.
+Operations Research (OR), also referred to as “the science of better,” uses analytical methods (mathematical optimization, heuristic methods, and so forth) to analyze and consider vast amounts of data to optimize the planning and real-time control of processes.
+Depending on your view, either OR is a means to an AI outcome or OR and AI are complementary disciplines.

-In the first view, Operations Research is a means to an Artificial Intelligence outcome.
-When you think of AI as the area of computer science that is con-cerned with building systems that de-monstrate intelligent behavior, one could say that OR is part of AI.
+In the first view, Operations Research is a means to an artificial intelligence outcome.
+When you think of AI as the area of computer science concerned with building systems that demonstrate intelligent behavior, one could say that OR is part of AI.
 From a classical research perspective, this is inaccurate because OR and AI are two separate disciplines that have independently developed intelligence-based computing techniques.
-However, if you take the broad definition of AI, with building sys-tems that demonstrate intelligent be-havior, Operations Research could be classified as a part of Artificial Intelli-gence.
+However, if you take the broad definition of AI, with building systems that demonstrate intelligent behavior, Operations Research could be classified as a part of artificial intelligence.
 Alternatively, AI is a technique that makes better predictions about the data that is fed into OR optimization algorithms.

-Optimization Modules typically run on a mixture of different data, for example ETA/ETD of trains and ships, ASC or RTG travel speeds, container bookings, truck gate-in registration.
-Some of these are often based on average or historical values, for example the truck check-in times, or pre-check times of incoming trains.
-While this level of quality is sufficient to make the best-informed deci-sions, values offering higher precision at this stage can improve the calculations.
+Optimization Modules typically run on a mixture of different data, for example, ETA/ETD of trains and ships, ASC or RTG travel speeds, container bookings, and truck gate-in registration.
+Some of these are often based on average or historical values, for example, the truck check-in times or pre-check times of incoming trains.
+While this level of quality is sufficient to make the best-informed decisions, values offering higher precision at this stage can improve the calculations.
 Here’s an example: A time slot management system provides shippers the ability to book allocated inbound arrival time slots.
-However, delayed deliveries are commonplace and actual truck ar-rival times may vary over the course of a business day (off-peak vs high-peak).
+However, delayed deliveries are commonplace and actual truck arrival times may vary over the course of a business day (off-peak vs. high-peak).
 They may vary on different weekdays and weather conditions.
-They may even vary for different hauliers and/or drivers.
+They may even vary for different haulers and/or drivers.

 The ML will analyze huge amounts of data very quickly and present any findings and correlations in easy-to-digest dashboards to create insights for humans.
 These insights form the basis for expert discussions.
-In cooperation with INFORM, the outcome can be used to fine-tune the models and rules of the optimization module (a) in the figure).
-Alternatively, the insights from the ML may be fed back automatically into the software where they replace previous aver-age or historical values (b) in the figure).
+In cooperation with INFORM, the outcome can be used to fine-tune the models and rules of the optimization module (see (a) in the figure).
+Alternatively, the insights from the ML may be fed back automatically into the software, where they replace previous average or historical values (see (b) in the figure).

-Besides data from the TOS and Optimzation Modules, the ML can also be connected to various other internal and external data sources (e.g. port community systems, weather apps, etc.) to further enrich the data basis.
-The ML can be operated regulary, on a periodic, or on an event triggered basis.
+Besides data from the TOS and Optimization Modules, the ML can also be connected to various other internal and external data sources (e.g., port community systems, weather apps, etc.) to further enrich the data basis.
+The ML can be operated regularly, on a periodic basis, or on an event-triggered basis.